Camera Setup Dialog

 Use this checkbox to select Dose Fractionation mode, which enables a number of other options.

 Enter the exposure time of each frame of the exposure in Dose Fractionation mode.
-The frame time is constrained to a minimum of 0.025 second.
+The frame time is constrained to a minimum of 0.025 second for K2 or 0.013 second for K3.

 Select this checkbox to have frames aligned in one of two ways (in DM, or by the SerialEM plugin to DM), or to have the plugin write a command file for aligning with the Alignframes program in IMOD.
 Press the Set Up button to open the Frame Alignment Parameters dialog and choose the method and parameters for aligning.
 When frame alignment is selected, an indicator below this checkbox will show which method is selected: 'Align in DM', 'Align in Plugin', and either 'Align in IMOD' or 'TS only in IMOD' when the third method is chosen.
 In the latter two cases, frame saving will be activated automatically; the 'Save Frames' checkbox will be disabled and shown as checked.
 When frame alignment is turned off or the option to align with IMOD is no longer selected, the 'Save Frames' checkbox will revert to its original setting.